Flexible study arrangements for International students

 - Option 1: USMLE preparation

 - Option 3: Elective

 - Option 5: Specialty Block

-The following arrangements have only been approved for current, full-fee paying international students enrolled in the Sydney Medical Program.
+The following arrangements have only been approved for current, full-fee paying international students enrolled in the Doctor of Medicine program.

 International students planning to sit the United States Medical Licensing Examination (USMLE) may apply to take some time off to study for the examination in one of the Stage 3 Specialty Blocks.

 If approval is granted, it means that the missed Specialty Block will have to be undertaken at the end of the fourth year of the course (Term J).
 The associated Summative assessment paper (normally sat at the end of Terms D and I) will also have to be undertaken at the end of the fourth year of the course (Term J).
-The overall impact is a delayed start of the Pre-Internship term and a delayed completion of the Medical Program until some time in the following year.
+The overall impact is a delayed start of the Pre-Internship term and a delayed completion of the Doctor of Medicine until some time in the following year.

 Approval must be obtained at least 12 weeks prior to commencement of the relevant specialty block from the relevant Specialty Block Coordinator, the Associate Dean of the Student’s Clinical School and the Stage 3 Coordinator, or their delegates.